MatteoGaetzner/mini-mcmc/README.md

 The NUTS implementation in this crate is inspired by and borrows heavily from Mathieu Fouesneau’s reference implementation ([mfouesneau/NUTS](https://github.com/mfouesneau/NUTS)) and from the original algorithm as described in Hoffman & Gelman, "The No-U-Turn Sampler: Adaptively Setting Path Lengths in Hamiltonian Monte Carlo" (JMLR, 2014).

 ## License

 Licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for details.
-This project includes code from the `kolmogorov_smirnov` project, licensed under Apache 2.0 as noted in [NOTICE](NOTICE).